humanmade/altis-documentation/other-docs/guides/migrating-from-wordpress.md

 ## Installing Altis

 Now you have your composer project up and running, it’s time to add Altis to the project.
-Do so by running `composer require altis/altis`.
+Do so by following these steps:

+1. Remove existing `vendor` directory and `composer.lock` if present
+  - Mac / Linux: `rm -rf vendor composer.lock`
+  - Windows: `rmdir vendor && del composer.lock`
+1. Run `composer require altis/altis`

 Once Altis has been installed, you should see the `wordpress` directory back in the project root, a new `wp-config.php` and `index.php`.
 Add these 3 files to your project's `.gitignore` file, as they should not be committed to version control.
 If your project had no `.gitignore` file, one will have been created for you.